cgeyskens/phd/image-analysis/synapse-counting/README.md

 ##### Still needs debugging
 - For some reason nextflow can't find the scripts into the bin directory, temp fix with ${baseDir}/bin/

+##### Next-up

+1. Parsing arguments from nextflow to python
+- Looking into parsing arguments from nextflow script to python script (argparse library)
+- Check also batch processing in python (so that you don't need to import for each image, all the libraries again)
+- solution?
+Defining the directory in nextflow with argparser

+2. Parsing arguments from pyhton to nextflow